“This is without a doubt the most stimulating and practical PD workshop I have had in years” workshop participant

 P4CNZ usually offers a small number workshops every year, and P4C training is also sometimes offered through other organisations that provide continuing education for teachers.

-In-service professional development can be arranged, for a minimum of ten teachers All introductory workshops must be 12 hours/two days.
-For enquiries about in-service PD, email firstname.lastname@example.org.
+In-service professional development can be arranged, for a minimum of ten teachers All introductory workshops must be 12 hours, usually over two days.
+For enquiries about in-service PD, please refer to estimated costs below, and email firstname.lastname@example.org.
 P4CNZ can also offer workshops anywhere in Aotearoa New Zealand, where there is a host school that is willing to provide a venue for the workshop.
 Host schools receive two free places on the workshop in appreciation of their support.
 More information about this can be found here.

 “A FANTASTIC two days.
 I can’t wait to share this with my colleagues and class” workshop participant